morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-2.md

       provider: olm
 ```

 The `CompositeResourceClaim` resource is usually environment specific.
 That means you can put it into environment specific folder in git.
-However, if you want the resource to be reusable and only overrside it partially per environment, you can also use Kustomize.
+However, if you want the resource to be reusable and only override it partially per environment, you can also use Kustomize.
 Below is a sample folder structure:

 ```
 └── environments